-Amy Hess hosts this magazine series that allows viewers to take part in virtual day trips uncovering the people, places, and products that make Kentucky and the surrounding region so unique.
+Amy Hess discovers the people, places, and products that make Kentucky and the surrounding region so unique in this 2017 Ohio Valley Chapter Regional Emmy Award-nominated magazine series.

 All Past Episodes